 2023-07-17

 Companies from Belgium (DEME), the Netherlands (Boskalis) and the USA are drawing up the plans.
-They've started with explorations.
-Nodules abund here and the prospect to gain income from extracting them is of 'national interest' for the government.
-It wants to diversify away from tourism that was hit hard by the Covid-19-pandemia.
+They've started exploring.
+The nodules are abundant here and the prospect of earning money from their extraction them is of 'national interest' to the government.
+It wants to diversify away from tourism, which was hit hard by the Covid-19 pandemic.

-Public opinion in the archipelago is split.
-Fishermen fear that fishing grounds will be destroyed, a politician recalls a tradition of bad governance.
-PM Mark Brown and his inner circle dread critique.
-They claim that seabed minerals are indispensable for a 'green electrification'.
-And so, while international negociations on a mining code for the deepsea kick off again in Jamaica and a movement against deep-sea mining grows, the Cook Islands have decided to go it alone.
+Public opinion in the archipelago is divided.
+Fishermen fear that the fishing grounds will be destroyed, while one politician recalls a tradition of bad governance.
+Prime Minister Mark Brown and his inner circle fear criticism.
+They claim that seabed minerals are essential for a 'green electrification'.
+And so, as international negotiations on a deep-sea mining code resume in Jamaica and a movement against deep-sea mining grows, the Cook Islands have decided to go it alone.

 Team members